Isaka–Kigali Standard Gauge Railway: Overview

 This 1435 mm (4 ft 8 1/2 in) railway line is intended to ease the transfer of goods between the port of Dar es Salaam and the city of Kigali, and subsequently to Bujumbura in Burundi and to Goma in the Democratic Republic of the Congo.
 Goods would either travel to Isaka from Dar es Salaam on the existing narrow-gauge railway line, or on the Dar es Salaam–Mwanza Standard Gauge Railway when completed.
 After offloading at the existing internal container depot (ICD) at Isaka, the goods would be loaded on this standard gauge railway line for transport to Kigali.
-The line is part of wider East African Railway Master Plan.
+The line is part of the wider East African Railway Master Plan.

 Construction

-The construction, is expected to be financed jointly by the governments of Tanzania and Rwanda.
+The construction is expected to be financed jointly by the governments of Tanzania and Rwanda.
 As of January 2018, the feasibility studies for this project have been concluded.

 Construction is expected to start in October 2018 at an estimated total cost of US$2.5 billion.
 The Isaka–Rusumo section, measuring approximately 371 km of relatively flat terrain in Tanzania, will cost a total of US$942 million.
 The more mountainous Rusumo–Kigali section in Rwanda, measuring approximately 150 km, will cost a total of US$847 million.
 Burundi has put its standard gauge railway project on hold.

 In March 2018, The EastAfrican reported that both countries had agreed to change the railway design to accommodate electric locomotives which are faster than the original diesel-powered equipment.
 In April 2018, the same newspaper further reported that the World Bank had expressed its willingness to fund this project.